crolbar/matm/README.md

 ### You are at your own risk when using this tool!

 ## Linux
-There are no binary installations avaliable yet.

-#### Arch
+### Arch
-Build and install from the AUR:
+Install from the AUR:
 ```
-yay -S matm-git
+yay -S matm-bin
 ```
+also there is a git version `matm-git`

 ## Windows
 no